SHORTAGE - A Stew Peters Network Exclusive

 From the makers of "Watch the Water" and "These Little Ones"...

-Much like the infamous Event 201, an emergency drill in 2019 which prepared for a Covid pandemic which materialized shortly after, the elite which planned for global starvation were eerily prophetic in their predictions of doom, and have preparations in place to gain power through the chaos.
+Much like the infamous Event 201, an emergency drill in 2019 that prepared for a Covid pandemic that materialized shortly after, the elite who planned for global starvation was eerily prophetic in their predictions of doom and had preparations in place to gain power through the chaos.

 Who is Jim Savage?
 What is the depopulation agenda?
 And how can we respond to protect our families?
 All these questions and more are answered in "Shortage"!